jinosh05/splash_screen/README.md

     );
 ```
 [Where]:
- - home (required)- Name of target screen which you want to display after completion of splash screen milliseconds.
+ - navigateRoute (required)- Name of target screen which you want to display after completion of splash screen milliseconds.
- - duration (required) - Delay between the splash screen and target screen.
+ - duration  - Delay between the splash screen and target screen.
 Provider Duration in millisecond.
- - imageSrc (required)- Assets path for your logo which your want to display on splash screen.
+ - imageSrc - Assets path for your logo which your want to display on splash screen or Server image path.
  - imageSize - Size of your logo.
 By default it is 150.
  - backgroundColor - Background color of splash screen.
 By default it is white color.